h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 - **Time:4**
 - **Interpretability:6**

-After click on **Launch Experiment**
+After click on **Launch Experiment.**

 ![settings](assets/settings.jpg)

 9\.
-When your experiment finishes building, you should see the following dashboard
+When your experiment finishes building, you should see the following dashboard:

 ![experiment-results](assets/experiment-results.jpg)

 *Things to note:*

 1. **Interpretability** - The interpretability knob is adjustable.
-The higher the interpretability, the simpler the features the main modeling routine will extract from the dataset.
+The higher the Interpretability, the simpler the features the main modeling routine will extract from the dataset.
+If the Interpretability is high enough, then a monotonically constrained model will be generated.
-If the interpretability is high enough then a monotonically constrained model will be generated.
-Put simply, monotonicity constraint allows our features predictive weightings to get weighted in a single direction i.e. to prevent common sense feature importance like the higher your credit score, the most likely to be approved you are, versus facing random negative weightings for a higher credit score.

-2. **Time** - The number of generations a genetic algorithm you can wait for.
-Higher the time the longer the wait since Driverless AI will work to engineer many features.
+2. **Time** - This specifies the relative time for completing the experiment (i.e., higher settings take longer).
+Higher the time, the longer the wait since Driverless AI will work on engineering many features.

-3. **Accuracy** -  The complexity of the underlying models.
-High accuracy will build complex underlying models.
+3. **Accuracy** -  The complexity of the underlying models: High accuracy will build complex underlying models.

-4. **Variable Importance** -  Here we can see a variety of automatically generated engineered features
+4. **Variable Importance** -  Here we can see a variety of automatically generated engineered features.

 10\.
-Select **Interpret this Model**
+Select **Interpret this Model:**

 ![interpret](assets/interpret.jpg)

 11\.
-Once the **MLI Experiment is Finished** something similar to the below image should appear
+Once the **MLI Experiment is Finished** something similar to the below image should appear:

 ![landing-page](assets/landing-page.jpg)

-12. If we click into the summary section we can scroll through and learn the following
+12. If we click on the summary section, we can scroll through and learn the following:

 ![summary-1](assets/summary-1.jpg)